ibm-cloud-docs/apps/tutorials/tutorial_starter-kit.md

 ## Adding services (optional)
 {: #resources-starterkit}

-If a starter kit requires specific services, the auto-provisioned service instances are automatically created and connected to your app.
-You can add services that enhance your app with the cognitive power of Watson, add mobile services, or security services.
+If a starter kit requires specific services, the required services are automatically created and provisioned for you.
+You can connect more services to your app in the console from the App details page, which is displayed as soon as you create the app.

 If you want to create a new service instance or connect any existing services to your app, complete the following steps: